 Mini-MPA™ Offered in New Brunswick with CELG and the Rutgers-Camden Department of Public Policy & Administration

 The Rutgers Mini-MPA™ gives you the tools to build your successful career in management.

 Conveniently offered on five Thursdays this fall - on the Rutgers New Brunswick campus.

 Please note that Continuing Education Units (CEUs) have been approved by the NJ Dept. of Community Affairs

-Designed for experienced managers from the public, private, and nonprofit sectors, the Mini-Master of Public Administration™ (Mini-MPA™) certificate program is an accelerated, 30-hour program led by Rutgers faculty and practitioners.
+Designed for experienced managers in the public and nonprofit sectors, the Mini-Master of Public Administration™ (Mini-MPA™) certificate program is an accelerated, 30-hour program led by Rutgers faculty and experienced practitioners.
 Successful course completion is accepted by the Rutgers-Camden Department of Public Policy and Administration for the Executive Master in Public Administration program.

 Courses take place on five days, and include an examination of critically important topics for public managers provides participants with new skills, new ideas, and new ways of thinking about how they manage their office.
 Students engage in a program of immersion in issues that are critical to public administrators during these particularly hard economic times.

 The format is designed to allow for maximum interaction between faculty and participants, with limited class sizes and weekly luncheon discussions.
 Upon completion of the program, students are eligible for up to three credits toward the Rutgers-Camden EMPA program.